If you're looking to go from the couch to a 5K run, wearable tech and some serious smart apps can help you achieve your goal of being a proper runner.

-Couch to 5km: Getting started
+Couch to 5km: How to get started

 Sign up for a race

 Once it's out there there's no going back.
 Your friends and family will hold you accountable, offer support and encouragement along with delivering the necessary kick up the ass as required.

-There are lots of versions of the couch to 5km programmes for iOS and for Android.
+There are lots of versions of the couch to 5km programmes for Apple Watch or Wear OS smartwatches – or iOS/Android smartphones.
 These provided pre-planned schedules with all of the walks, walk/runs and runs you need to do to turn yourself into a 5km runner.

 One You Couch to 5K

-Couch to 5km: Best GPS watches
+Couch to 5K: Best wearables

-Garmin Forerunner 25
+Garmin Forerunner 45

 Listen to your heart